audulus/docs/index.md

 -   Speaking of mapping and controllers: Audulus will automatically detect your MIDI keyboard or control surface.
 -   To map a knob or a trigger to MIDI, press and hold the element you want to map and select "Learn Midi CC," then twist/press the corresponding knob/button on your control surface, and the controls will thereafter be linked.

-*Note 1:* The lasso tool - new in Audulus 3 - works in a somewhat unique way.
+> *Note 1:* The lasso tool - new in Audulus 3 - works in a somewhat unique way.
 The lasso can do much more than rope an entire area into selection.
 As it is, the lasso gives you surgical control over what you select, allowing you to accurately clip out portions of others' designs for use in your own.
 Much of the progress that is made in the Audulus community happens when people leapfrog with shared knowledge.
 The new lasso tool in Audulus 3 just makes that process *much* easier.
 As you can see, it is worth your time to get to know how the lasso works, as doing so will make your workflow much more efficient.

-*Note 2:* This is not how the zoom worked in Audulus 2, and unfortunately, it does make detailed work on iOS a little more time-consuming (though surely this is made up for by having the Module Library at your disposal).
+> *Note 2:* This is not how the zoom worked in Audulus 2, and unfortunately, it does make detailed work on iOS a little more time-consuming (though surely this is made up for by having the Module Library at your disposal).
 It has to be this way, however, to be compliant with Apple's iOS touch standards.
 Apple probably never envisioned an app like Audulus when making this rule, and perhaps this requirement will be relaxed in the future.
 For now though - it *does* have a side benefit of preventing accidental disconnections when zoomed out - a nightmare when working on a complicated patch on iOS.
 In Audulus 2, you could easily accidentally swipe a connection away, and if you are not working on a patch that is making sound, you might not notice the disconnection for a long time.  *The easist thing you can do to improve your iOS Audulus 3 workflow is invest in a conductive stylus (pen).*  Fingers are still great - even superior - for performance, but detailed, precise "assembly" work is much easier with a stylus, mostly because your finger and hand occludes part of the patch as you make connections.
 A suitable stylus can often be found for $10 or less.

-##Toolbar buttons:
+### Toolbar buttons

 -   ![Lock Mode Button](img/Lock.png) **Lock Mode** - Locks the nodes in place.
 This is useful for performing.